Showing 1-50 of 50 items found in Events

 Historic National Landmark, Bishop Hill, glows with luminary lit sidewalks and candle lit windows in honor of St. Lucy, a celebration of lights.
 Musical entertainment abounds throughout the village.
 Musicians will perform at the Steeple Building and at Vagnhall Galleri, the air will be filled with melodies.
 The village specialty shops and dining establishments stay open late for an enchanted evening to remember.
 Feel like dancing?
 Experience the Old Colony School barn dance serenaded by the Rusty String Pickup Band.
 Experience a utopia on the prairie holiday experience this season.
 Come join us from 6-9pm!

 Christmas Market "Julmarknad"

 The holiday festivities in Bishop Hill begin with Julmarknad, or Christmas Market.
 This event is based on Scandinavian customs dating back to the Middle Ages when farmers and artisans would gather in the village squares to sell their wares.
 Bishop Hill businesses will be offering unique gifts, handmade wares, antiques, quilts, collectibles, baked goods, delicious foods, and Swedish imports.
+Businesses will be open from 10-5pm.
 Scandinavian foods such as herring, lutfisk, and rye bread are also in abundance.
-You can also participate in the Chocolate Walk, located at the Steeple Building, where you can choose from a variety of chocolate delicacies.
+Select from a large array of delicious holiday cookies, homemade by community bakers on Friday and Saturday.

 Christmas Market - Julmarknad

 Experience the sights, sounds and aromas of Christmas past.
 Swedish folk characters roam the village, music plays, shop the Swedish Food specialties, abundance of handmade wares, folk art, antiques.
-Select homemade chocolate delicacies for your holiday enjoyment at the Steeple Building from 10am to 4pm.
+Select homemade chocolate delicacies during the Chocolate Walk.